 Cruises and River Weekends are not instructional events.
 You should have the skills necessary to safely navigate the section of river to be run.
 Only current CW members are allowed to participate in CW events.
 Please bring your completed liability waiver to give to the leader for each event.
 Click here to download the waiver.

 Some cruises may be above the ability level for some members and varying water levels can have an impact on the difficulty of the run.
 Please research the water level and run you are interested in doing.
 You can find some of this information at the River Levels webpage on our website.
 Published resources include Colorado Rivers & Creeks 2 and Whitewater of the Southern Rockies.
+Unfortunately both of these are now out of print but many members have copies until new versions are available.
+Refer to Riverbrain and AW for additional information.
 If you are unsure if your ability matches the run at the predicted flow, discuss your boating resume with the trip leader.